 Shop frozen produce and learn to freeze

 Frozen products can end up costing less than fresh produce.
-The good thing about frozen food items is that you can often buy them earlier as well.
+The good thing about frozen food items is that you can also buy them earlier.
 You can look for deals and fill your freezer with vegetables and pastries ready for the big party.
 Foods like pigs in blankets and croissants are great for snacks and Christmas parties and often cost less if you buy them frozen rather than fresh.

-If you have the option to shop at different supermarkets without hassle, you should compare prices and split your shopping.
-You might find veggies on sale at Tesco while enjoying a cheaper turkey from ASDA.
-You can do a quick search online before venturing into the shops or use price comparison apps to find the best deals.
+If you can shop at different supermarkets without hassle, you should compare prices and split your shopping.
+For example, you might find veggies and panettone on sale at Tesco while enjoying a cheaper turkey from ASDA.
+You can quickly search online before venturing into the shops or use price comparison apps to find the best deals.

 Be aware of the deals

 Supermarkets often use deals and offers to get you to buy more.
-While these can sound good, they don’t always mean you save money.
-The problem with multi-buy offers is that you might end up buying three items but only using two of those.
-Food waste is not only a matter of wasting money, but it’s also harmful to the environment.
+While these can sound good, they don't always mean you save money.
+The problem with multi-buy offers is that you might buy three items but only use two.
+Food waste is not only a matter of wasting money but is also harmful to the environment.
 Only go for multi-buy deals if you know you’ll use all the products before they expire.

 Be careful of other deals as well.
-Branded products might be on sale but still cost more than supermarket brands, for instance.
+Branded products might be on sale but still cost more than supermarket brands.
 Compare the price of similar products before you grab that sale item.

 Favour supermarket brands

-While you’re shopping, don’t just grab the first thing you see or opt for your usual brand.
+While shopping, don't just grab the first thing you see or opt for your usual brand.
 Compare different options, and favour supermarket own brands.
-These are often far cheaper than bigger brands, and the quality isn’t that different.
+These are often far cheaper, and the quality isn't that different.

 One thing to note when shopping is that product placement is carefully considered.
 The more expensive brands are often at your eye level – easy to see and grab.
 The cheaper alternatives are usually placed lower.
-It is worth looking around to make sure you find a bargain!
+So it is worth looking around to make sure you find a bargain!

 Make a last-minute dash

-If you don’t mind whether you get all the exact items you want, then you could save money by shopping on the very final minute.
-Since supermarkets are closed on Christmas Day, and many might not even open up on Boxing Day, they want to get rid of stuff in the closing hours on Christmas Eve.
-You can find plenty of discounted products at that point across the isles.
+If you don't mind whether you get all the exact items you want, then you could save money by shopping at the very final minute.
+Since supermarkets are closed on Christmas Day, and many might not even open up on Boxing Day, they want to get rid of stuff during the closing hours on Christmas Eve.
+You can find plenty of discounted products in the aisles at that point across the aisles.

-Keep in mind that you might find emptier shelves and shopping on Christmas Eve might not be the most stress-free experience.
-But if you don’t mind that, you could be in for a bargain!
-You do need to keep your budget and food needs in mind, however.
-Otherwise, you might end up just filling the bags with stuff you don’t need.
+Remember that you might find emptier shelves, and shopping on Christmas Eve might not be the most stress-free experience.
+But if you don't mind, you could be in for a bargain!
+However, you need to keep your budget and food needs in mind.
+Otherwise, you might fill your bags with stuff you don't need.

 Learn to use leftovers

 Even if you make a detailed list of foods to buy, you might end up with leftovers.
-Since you’ve already paid for the food, you do not want to waste it!
-It’s a good idea to be prepared and have a few recipe ideas ready for leftovers.
+Since you've already paid for the food, you do not want to waste it!
+So it's a good idea to be prepared and have a few recipe ideas ready for leftovers.

-For example, cuts of meat and veggies can be added to frittatas for a hearty lunch or breakfast.
+For example, you can add cuts of meat and veggies to frittatas for a hearty lunch or breakfast.
 You can also use leftover veggies in stews or soups.
-Have ideas for mixing up any leftovers to ensure you don’t have to eat the same thing for multiple days!
+Have ideas for mixing up any leftovers to ensure you don't have to eat the same thing for multiple days!